mpv-player/mpv/DOCS/man/ao.rst

         Set the TCP port used for connecting to the server (default: 12345).
         Not used if connecting to a Unix domain socket.

+    These options are deprecated.
+If anyone cares enough, their functionality can be added back using ``--audio-device``.

 ``sndio``
     Audio output to the OpenBSD sndio sound system